On Mirzakhani's twist torus conjecture: Flat twist tori

 As the $P$--orbit closure of any $q$ is always an AIS and there are only countably many such (Theorem \ref{thm:EMM}.1), we see that

 is a union of countably many proper subtori of $\cQ\TT^0$.
-In particular, this set has measure zero with respect to $\nu^0$, and so the $P$--orbit closure of the generic point of $\cQ\TT^0$ is $\AIS$. \end{proof}
+In particular, this set has measure zero with respect to $\nu^0$, and so the $P$--orbit closure of almost every point of $\cQ\TT^0$ is $\AIS^1$. \end{proof}

 \begin{remark} We note that the above proof also works for any subtorus $\cQ\TT' \subset \cQ\TT^0$; the point is just that the intersection of any AIS $\cN$ that does not contain $\cQ\TT'$ with the torus is always a union of subtori.
 Thus the generic point of $\cQ\TT'$ equidistributes under the $P$ action to $\overline{ P \cdot \cQ\TT'}$. \end{remark}